DiogoNeves/Branchy/README.md

 ## What can or will I be able to do with Branchy?

 * Organise the project in live servers
-* Test on the live server without any user noticing
+* Test the live server without user making changes immediately public
 * Move all or some users to new versions without stopping the service at any point
 * Do simple A/B tests
 * Update the live server using a patch and only move users when it's ready and fully tested